 I first had to decide what to brew.
 We had tasted homemade wine at other people's houses, and some of them were not the best.
 Brewers were using grape juice cartons to make wine, and I knew enough about wine to know that table grape varieties were unsuitable for winemaking.
 On occasion, I would hear of people using baker's yeast.

-The only supplies I needed to smuggle in were brewer's yeast and sanatiser.
+I only needed supplies to smuggle in were brewer's yeast and sanitiser.
 I did end up buying a hydrometer, siphon, and airlocks.
 Although the last three items weren't imperative, they did help make the brewing easier, and they provided a better quality drink.

-Roughly 2 hours and 30 minutes, 30-40 apples juiced, and a very messy kitchen later, I had a cloudy container of fresh apple juice.
-I added the yeast and let the magic begin.
-However, I had filled the glass carboy container too much and hadn't left myself enough headroom.
-This wouldn't be the first time, nor the last that I would make that mistake.
+But I had filled the glass carboy container too much and hadn't left myself enough headroom.
+This wouldn't be the first time—nor the last—that I would make that mistake.
 Juice had spewed up through the airlock and out onto the floor, such a sticky mess to clean up.
-More than that it felt frustrating that I lost so much juice that I had spent so long making in the first place.
+More than that, it felt frustrating to lose so much juice that I had spent so long making in the first place.

 I felt fairly confident bringing brewer's yeast into the country illegally.
-Customs wasn't looking for brewer's yeast or siphons.
-Security was looking for the finished product being smuggled in that they could confiscate, and probably consume for themselves later (just speculation and rumors).
-I've even known an acquaintance to have bought a wine box from South Africa and put it in their suitcase.
-They arrived in the said dry country and walked right in, no problems.
-Literally security is looking for glass bottles in the shape of vodka or wine.
+Customs wasn't looking for brewer's yeast or siphons; they were looking for the finished product to confiscate and probably consume later themselves (just speculation and rumours).
+I've even known an acquaintance to have bought a wine box from South Africa and put it in their suitcase—and they arrived in the said dry country and walked right in with no problems.
+Security seems to literally be looking for glass bottles in the shape of vodka or wine.

 I did know friends who got overly creative.
-By designing a label on PowerPoint or in Microsoft Word they were able to print sticky labels with fake products.
-One such innovation was to relabel, front and back, the dry yeast packets as taco seasoning.
+By designing a label on PowerPoint or in Microsoft Word, they were able to print sticky labels with fake products.
+One such innovation was to relabel dry yeast packets as taco seasoning, front and back.

 About This Cider